Here's Why Canine Dental Health Is So Important!

 Keeping your pup’s teeth and gums in good health are imperative when it comes to helping them chew.
-As said above, bad breath could be a sign that something more sinister is happening that you can’t see; gum disease or tooth decay, which could cause discomfort and difficulty when it comes to dinner time.
+As said above, bad breath could be a sign that something more sinister is happening that you can’t see; gum disease or tooth decay, which could cause discomfort and difficulty, especially when it comes to dinner time..

 If you notice your canine companion is struggling to eat or chew, a dental problem may be the cause.
-The heartbreaking fact is that as their owner, you could have helped prevent the situation from getting to the point of no return.
+The heartbreaking fact is that as their owner, you could have helped prevent the situation from getting to the point where surgical dental extractions are absolutely vital for the happiness and quality of life of your pup.
 The sooner you support your pup’s oral health, the easier it will make their lives.

-Periodontal disease will begin to attack the gum line, eating away and deteriorating the tissue around the teeth – leading to unhealthy dog gums and tooth decay.
-The more the disease attacks, the easier it will be for your pup to keep losing teeth and potentially developing abscesses (a painful collection of pus caused by a bacterial infection in the unhealthy dog gum) – causing your dog an awful lot of pain and discomfort.
+Periodontal disease will begin to attack at the gum line, eating away and destroying the tissue around the teeth – leading to unhealthy gums and tooth decay.
+When dental disease progresses, your pup is more prone to losing teeth, losing their appetite, and potentially developing abscesses (a painful collection of pus caused by a bacterial infection in the unhealthy dog gum) – causing your dog an awful lot of pain and discomfort.

 Unfortunately, even a minor case of tooth decay and unhealthy dog gums can be detrimental to your dog’s happiness and comfort.
 It is imperative to try and catch the decay early so that you can take action and help support your pup’s mouth back to a healthy standard so if you suspect, get them looked over by the vet.